mzdu/2048gae/README.md

 2048gae
 =======

-deploy a GAE version of 2048 and play around with the code
+2048 is a fun online game.
+I deployed a GAE version of 2048 and played around with the code.

 The code is hosting on http://gae2048v1.appspot.com